 whichever is the higher rate.

+[Regulation 42 amended in Gazette 28 Aug 2012 p.
+4139.]

 43. Conflict with other Acts

 (1) If a Schedule 5 authority proposes to exercise a power conferred on the Schedule 5 authority by a written law that is in conflict with a provision of the Act (other than a provision of Part 5 of the Act), the Schedule 5 authority must give written notification to the General Manager of the proposal —